thoughtspot/thoughtspot.github.io/_complex-search/about-filters.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 When you add a value to your search, it becomes a filter.
 You can define filters on tables, views and worksheets.
 When you add a filter, it is applied to the table, view, or worksheet, so the result set only shows rows that satisfy a set of parameters specified in the filter.
+You can also set filters that are automatically used in every search you perform using a particular data source.
+For example, you can exclude inactive customers records from your search result set.
+To avoid typing `status = inactive` with every search you perform, you can use a filter.

 To add a filter from the search bar: